SURE: Safe Uncertainty-Aware Robot-Environment Interaction using Trajectory Optimization: Case Studies

-For each trajectory, we tune $t_{\mathrm{wait}}$ such that the average contact time is close to the nominal contact time.
-This is achieved by iteratively adjusting $t_{\mathrm{wait}}$ and performing ten drop-catch trials until the number of early contacts approximately equals the number of late contacts.
-After calibration, we obtain $t_{\mathrm{wait}}=0.118 \mathrm{s}$ for the nominal trajectory and $t_{\mathrm{wait}}=0.125 \mathrm{s}$ for the SURE trajectory.
-Using both of these delays, we conduct ten additional trials for each trajectory.
-We classify the outcomes of each trial into three categories: \begin{enumerate}[label=(\roman*)] \item successful catch without egg damage (score $+1$, denoted as \ding{51}); \item egg contacts the end effector, bounces upward by more than 10 cm, then falls back into the end effector (by luck) without breaking (score $+0.5$, denoted as $\circ$); \item egg breaks or falls to the ground (score $0$, denoted as \ding{55}). \end{enumerate} The experimental results are summarized in Table~\ref{table:egg_drop_experiment_result}.
-The results show that, under both timing settings, the SURE trajectory consistently outperforms the nominal trajectory by achieving a higher success rate.
-Overall, SURE achieves an 85\% success rate compared to 45\% for the nominal approach, corresponding to a 40\% improvement in egg-catching performance under timing uncertainty.
+For each trajectory, we tune $t_{\mathrm{wait}}$ so that the average contact time matches the nominal one.
+This is done by iteratively adjusting $t_{\mathrm{wait}}$ and running ten drop-catch trials until early and late contacts are balanced.
+The calibrated values are $t_{\mathrm{wait}}=0.118\mathrm{s}$ (nominal) and $t_{\mathrm{wait}}=0.125\mathrm{s}$ (SURE).
+We then perform ten additional trials per setting and classify outcomes as: \begin{enumerate}[label=(\roman*)] \item successful catch without damage (\ding{51}, score $+1$), \item contact followed by upward bounce and re-capture without break ($\circ$, score $+0.5$), \item failure due to breakage or drop (\ding{55}, score $0$). \end{enumerate} Results are summarized in Table~\ref{table:egg_drop_experiment_result}.
+Under both timing settings, SURE consistently outperforms the nominal trajectory, achieving an overall success rate of 85\% versus 45\%, corresponding to a 40\% improvement under timing uncertainty.